 Please allow a minimum of 6 weeks lead in time from the application lodgement date to proposed commencement/installation dates, in order to accommodate various internal and external referrals that may be required as part of the application process.

-Please note you may also need to apply for a road occupancy permit.
+Please note you may also need to apply for a road occupancy licence.
 See below.

 Road Occupancy Permit